ElToberino/Tobers_Multidisplay_XXL/README.md

  Set Refresh Intervals<br>
 <br>
 <img src="showcase/htmlauth.jpg" width="500"><br>
-Enable or Disable and Configure HTML Authentication for private Sites<br>
+Enable or Disable and Configure HTML Authentication for private sites<br>
 <br>
 Note: All settings made via config.html are automatically saved to file.<br>
 Clicking "Display" on top of the site reveals detailed information of the device.<br>